1 Introduction

 Effects of GMO attitudes.
 Attitudes toward GMOs also influenced perceptions of trustworthiness of the organizations researching and developing GMOs (H3).
 Perceptions of risks and benefits influenced perceptions of trustworthiness in the anticipated direction: greater perceived risk predicted lower perceptions of trustworthiness and greater perceived benefits predicted greater perceived trustworthiness.
 11 Beliefs about the safety of GMOs, on the other hand, only partially predicted trustworthiness: perception of GMO safety was positively associated with ratings of organization trustworthiness and ratings of competence and benevolence, was marginally positively associated with the ranking of researchers along knowledge and ethics, and was not significantly related to skepticism toward researchers.

 Effects of GMO policy positions and knowledge.
 Results regarding GMO policy positions were mixed.
 Participants who would like to ban all GM technology or ban just GM foods were more critical (i.e., higher skepticism scores) of researchers developing GMOs.
 Policy positions on labeling and regulating GMOs, however, were not related to trustworthiness, potentially because there was not much variance in these positions.
 Similarly, knowledge about GMOs was also mostly unrelated to perceptions of trustworthiness.
-The exception is self-assessed familiarity: people who reported more familiarity with GMOs were also more skeptical of the researchers working on GMOs, less likely to rate those researchers as benevolent, and more likely to give the organization that they read about lower rankings (higher numbers such as 6 th and 7 th versus lower numbers like 1 st and 2 nd ) in both knowledge and ethics.
+The exception is self-assessed familiarity: people who reported more familiarity with GMOs were also more skeptical of the researchers working on GMOs, less likely to rate those researchers as benevolent, and more likely to give the organization that they read about lower rankings (higher numbers such as 6 and 7 versus lower numbers like 1 and 2 ) in both knowledge and ethics.

 3.1 Exploratory analyses